 How To Store

-Seal opened packages and store in an airtight container.
-Keep in a dark, cool, and dry place, such as the pantry.
+Seal opened packages and store them in an airtight container.
+Keep in a dark, cool, dry place like the pantry.
 You could also keep it in the freezer.

-You could use regular breadcrumbs or make homemade panko by grating bread by hand or pulse in a food processor.
-Place the crumbs on a tray and bake on low until dried and crispy.
+You could use regular bread crumbs or make it homemade for panko substitutes.
+Grate bread by hand or pulse in a food processor.
+Place the crumbs on a baking sheet and bake on low until dried and crispy.

 Some websites suggest replacing it with crushed cornflakes, potato chips, matzo meal, or melba toast.
-Just note that these substitutions are already seasoned and will affect the taste of your final dishes.
+Just note that these substitutions are already seasoned and will affect the taste of your final dish.